nextcloud/files_texteditor/README.md

  - Responsive design (optimised on mobile and desktop)

 ## Install
-Simply copy the `files_texteditor` folder into the `apps` directory and enable the app within the ownCloud settings.
+Simply copy the `files_texteditor` folder into the `apps` directory and enable the app within the Nextcloud settings.

 ## Usage
-To use the editer, click on a [supported file](https://github.com/owncloud/files_texteditor/blob/master/js/editor.js#L6) within the Files app and the file will be loaded into the editor.
+To use the editer, click on a [supported file](https://github.com/nextcloud/files_texteditor/blob/master/js/editor.js#L6) within the Files app and the file will be loaded into the editor.
 Saving is automatic, but can also be triggered manually with `Ctrl+S` or `Cmd+S`.

 ## Contributors
 Maintainer: [Tom Needham](http://github.com/tomneedham)